 Although the GFCF diet is the most common autism diet, some parents take it a step further and remove other foods as well.
 Those who believe that yeast overgrowth can cause autistic behavior restrict sugar intake because sugar is food for yeast and encourages its growth.
 The yeast-free diet prohibits any fermented foods (such as vinegar) as well as any foods that may contain molds, like mushrooms.

 Other diets may remove artificial colorings, flavorings and preservatives because they can contain salicylates, a plant compound also found in some fruits.
 The connection between artificial colorings, flavorings and preservatives and behavior disorders isn't new; a similar diet has been used to treat children with ADHD since 1979 (and has also been controversial).

-For a more in-depth look at autism, related disorders and the issues surrounding it, try the links on the next page.
+For a more in-depth look at autism, related disorders and the issues surrounding it, try the links below.

 - Autism Information Center: Centers for Disease Control and Prevention http://www.cdc.gov/ncbddd/autism/index.html

 - GFCF Diethttp://www.gfcfdiet.com